PrefectHQ/prefect-openai/README.md

 Visit the full docs [here](https://PrefectHQ.github.io/prefect-openai) to see additional examples and the API reference.

-The prefect-dask collection makes it easy to include AI in your flows.
+The prefect-openai collection makes it easy to leverage the capabilities of AI in your flows.
 Check out the examples below to get started!

 ## Summarize tracebacks with GPT3